Top 21 Best Twitch Streamers (2020)

 11. DrLupo – 3,410,798 followers

-Benjamin “DrLupo” Lupo is a professional player that’s currently signed with Rogue.
+Benjamin “DrLupo” Lupo is a professional player who’s currently signed with Rogue.

 The 32-year-old first got his start as a Destiny streamer before he eventually moved on to H1Z1, PlayerUnknown’s Battlegrounds, and finally, Fortnite.